hotnutella/fight-arena/README.md

 ## 🛠️ Technologies Used

-In this game, you control a fighter, move around the arena, and engage in battles.
-Future updates will include:

 - 🎮 Phaser 3 – Game engine
 - ⚡ TypeScript – For structured code
 - 🔥 Vite – Fast build system